Outdoor Research Foray

 - The rear hood toggle is difficult to use.

 - The fit is slightly baggy for our tastes.

 |REI Co-op XeroDry GTX||$159||12.5 oz.||Hiking/daily use||2L Gore-Tex||No (vents)||No|

 Our overall impressions of the Outdoor Research Foray are positive, enough so that we rank it mid-pack in our round-up of the best rain jackets.
-Compared to our top pick, the Marmot Minimalist, both use Gore-Tex Paclite, the OR slightly outweighed the Marmot on our scale, and the side venting system makes it more desirable for those on the go.
+Marmot's Minimalist is another one of our favorites and a well-rounded jacket overall.
+Both use Gore-Tex Paclite for waterproofing, the OR slightly outweighed the Marmot on our scale, and the side venting system makes it more desirable for those on the go.
 However, the Minimalist has a super-clean design and premium feel that just can’t be topped.
-In the end, both jackets should keep you dry in most conditions, but the Marmot has more everyday appeal, is slightly lighter, and about $25 cheaper.
+In the end, both jackets should keep you dry in most conditions, but the Marmot has more everyday appeal, is slightly lighter, and costs around $25 less.

 For $60 less than the Foray, REI’s XeroDry GTX offers a similar 2-layer Gore-Tex Paclite shell complete with three pockets and a highly adjustable hood.
 You do give up the Foray’s generously-sized side zips, which do a great job of expelling heat, but many will find the 3.5-ounce weight savings to be worth it.
 But while the XeroDry certainly looks good on paper, we have concerns about its performance in very wet weather—a recent heavy storm in the Grand Canyon left one of our testers soaked while others stayed dry.
 Because of this and the Foray’s well-rounded appeal, it’s our choice over the XeroDry in most instances.